 Bookstore Credit Program Eligibility:

-Students are eligible for the Bookstore Credit program if they are degree-seeking, have authorized the University to place a book and supply charge on their student account, and do not have any active holds on their student account.
+Students are eligible for the Bookstore Credit program if they are enrolled in courses, degree-seeking, have authorized the University to place a book and supply charge on their student account, and do not have any active holds on their student account.

 Bookstore Credit maximum charges for Undergraduate students: $600 (12 credits or more), $400 (9-11 credits), $300 (6-8 credits), $200 (1-5 credits).